-Bugs on a Christmas tree don’t usually get us excited.
-For some cultures, though, insects on a Christmas tree actually symbolize good luck!
+Bugs on a Christmas tree doesn't sound that exciting.
+For some cultures, however, insects on a Christmas tree actually symbolize good luck!

-Spiders on Christmas trees — whether real, or in the form of ornaments — are a Ukrainian tradition that dates back to the late 1800s or early 1900s, according to Lubow Wolynetz, folk art curator at New York City's Ukrainian Museum.
+Spiders on Christmas trees — usually in the form of ornaments — are a Ukrainian tradition that dates back to the late 1800s or early 1900s, according to Lubow Wolynetz, folk art curator at New York City's Ukrainian Museum.

 Often referred to as "The Legend of the Christmas Spider," the practice of using spider decorations coincided with the growing use of evergreens for holiday decor, according to Wolynetz.